 The Bohm B-66 have a battery life that's just below average.
 Unfortunately, they take surprisingly long to charge, which makes them not ideal for prolonged use.
 They also can't stream audio and charge at the same time coupled with the lack of an auto-off feature, results, in a poor battery performance overall.

 Decent performance all round the Bohm B-66 will make good everyday headphones if you like their on-ear design.

-Average for critical listening.
+Average for neutral listening.
 They have a good sound but their closed on-ear design limits their soundstages.